 If you are a street name shareholder and your shares are registered in the name of your bank, broker or its nominee, your shares may be voted even if you do not provide your bank, broker, or other nominee with voting instructions.
 Your bank, broker, or other nominee may vote your shares in its discretion on "routine" matters.
 However, your bank, broker, or other nominee may not vote your shares on proposals that are not considered routine.
 When a proposal is not a routine matter and your bank, broker, or other nominee has not received your voting instructions with respect to such proposal, your bank, broker, or other nominee cannot vote your shares on that proposal.
-When a bank, broker, or other nominee does not cast a vote for a routine or a non-routine matter, it is called a "broker non-vote."
+When a bank, broker, or other nominee does not cast a vote for a non-routine matter, it is called a "broker non-vote."

-Therefore, please note that in the absence of your specific instructions as to how to vote, your bank, broker, or other nominee may not vote your shares with respect to the election of directors, the non-binding proposal to approve the compensation of the named executive officers, the proposal to approve an amendment to the Precigen, Inc. Amended and Restated 2013 Omnibus Incentive Plan or the proposal to approve an amendment to the Precigen, Inc. 2019 Incentive Plan for Non-Employee Service Providers.
+Therefore, please note that in the absence of your specific instructions as to how to vote, your bank, broker, or other nominee may not vote your shares with respect to the election of directors, the non-binding proposal to approve the compensation of the named executive officers, or the proposal to approve the 2023 Plan.
 These matters are not considered routine matters.
 However, the ratification of the appointment by the Audit Committee of Deloitte & Touche LLP is a routine matter for which brokerage firms may vote on behalf of their clients if no voting instructions are provided.
 Therefore, if you are a street name shareholder whose shares of common stock are held with a bank, broker, or other nominee and you do not return your voting instructions, your bank, broker, or other nominee may vote your shares on the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm.
 Please return your proxy so your vote can be counted.